camunda-community-hub/zeebe-client-node-js/README.md

 ### onReady(), onConnectionError(), and connected

-The client has a `connected` property that can be examined to determined if it has a gRPC connection to the gateway.
+The client has a `connected` property that can be examined to determine if it has a gRPC connection to the gateway.

 The client and the worker can take an optional `onReady()` and `onConnectionError()` handler in their options, like this: